10 Common Teeth Problems &How to Fix Them

 Typically, this problem is developed during the early years and can be prevented by limiting thumb sucking and pacifier use in children.

-Clear aligners can treat overbite teeth easily and effectively.
+makeO clear aligners can treat overbite teeth easily and effectively.
 What makes these aligners great for treating this teeth problem is the fact that they can reposition your teeth without the use of metallic wires or brackets, keeping your gums and cheeks safe.

-4. Underbite teeth
+4. Underbite Teeth

 An underbite is a misalignment of the jaw that causes the lower front teeth to protrude more than the upper front teeth.
 While a minor underbite is easy to live with, a more severe case can cause problems with speech, chewing difficulties, and frequent cheek biting.